KennyBrijs/Baloo-Boilerplate/readme.md

 	6. _1382.scss
 	7. _x2.scss

-	In these files you will find following comments:
+	In these files you will find these comments:

 		/* 480px and up rules */
 		// Base rules